-Since it was first launched in 1987, the Britannia coin has become extremely popular with both investors and collectors.
-This week sees the release of the 2021 UK Britannia Coins, in both gold and silver, for pre-order.
-But what do you know about this iconic coin?
+Since it was first launched by The Royal Mint in 1987, the Britannia coin has become extremely popular with both investors and collectors.
+This week sees the release of the 2022 UK Britannia Coins, in both gold and silver.
+But how much do you know about this iconic coin?

 1. The first gold Britannia coin was minted in 1987

 The idea for a Gold Britannia coin came about due to demand for a one-ounce British gold bullion coin that could compete with the already popular South African Krugerrand, Canadian Maple and the American Eagle gold coins.

 2. It was first produced in 91.6% gold

 When launched in 1987, the Britannia was produced in 91.6% gold, alloyed with copper.
 This was then changed in 1990 when the 22-carat fineness was maintained but the alloy was changed to silver, changing the colour from a reddish to a yellow gold.

 In 2013, the fineness of the Britannia increased to 999.9 (24ct) gold and remains that way today.

 3. The first silver Britannia arrived 10 years later

 Silver Britannia coins were minted from 1997 onwards (the first year released only as a proof coin) and were minted in ‘Britannia Silver’ (958.0 purity).
 From 2013 onwards, the silver 1oz coins have been minted in 999.0 silver.